nikvdp/agentgrunt/gpt_tools/README_ai.md

 display a short list of hotkeys available:

 l) list changes made so far
+c) commit changes
 p) download changes
+?) show this hotkey list

 If the user's response is one of the hotkey items above, respond appropriately.
-For example `l` should list all changes made thus far (like `git log`), and if you receive `p` you should send the user a patch file suitable for applying to their local copy of the repo containing the changes made since the beginning of the conversation, along with instructions on how they should apply the patch to their local copy of the repo.
-Make sure your patches include commit metadata!
+For example `l` should list all changes made thus far (like `git log`), and if you receive `p` you should send the user a patch file suitable for applying to their local copy of the repo containing the changes made since the beginning of the conversation.
+You should use `git format-patch --stdout` to redirect all the changes to a single patch file, and then tell the user how to apply it to their repo (ie using `git am`)
-(ie use `git format-patch`)

 Once you have read and understood the contents of this file, please examine the functions available to you in `code_exploration.py`, and respond to the user